groupoid/anders/intro/TRIPLES.md

 <p>In the intensional theory of types, the type of equality is also built in
-   as type-theoretical primitives of the categorical meta-theoretical model of conjugations of three Jacobs-Lavir functors:</p>
+   as type-theoretical primitives of the categorical meta-theoretical model of conjugations of three Jacobs-Lawvere functors:</p>

 <ul>
     <li>Factor space (Q)</li>